facebook

 To paraphrase Andy Dufresne, near the conclusion of The Shawshank Redemption, if you have made it this far, maybe you’ll be willing to go a little further.

-We talked so much about policy that it’s easy for it all to run together.
+We talked so much about policy that it’s easy for them all to run together.
 For the conclusion, I decided to try and condense the hundreds of different things we’ve talked about into what I think are the top ten most consequential policies that Project 2025 recommends the next Republican president attempt to make a reality.

 We’re going to split them into two groups of five – the ones the president cannot do by themselves without the support of Congress and conclude with the ones the president does have the power to make a reality by their directives or orders.